-Betterment has two investing plans tiers with distinct fee schedules:
+Betterment has two investing plan tiers with distinct fee schedules:

 Betterment’s core product offering is called Digital.
 There’s an annual fee of 0.25% and no minimum account balance requirement for Digital.
 The 0.25% management fee is comparable to the fees charged by other robo-advisors such as Wealthfront and Wealthsimple.
 Betterment does its best to separate itself from the robo-advisor pack by offering additional features such as in-app message with financial advisors, Tax-Loss Harvesting (TLH+), and automatic rebalancing to help users get the most bang for their buck.

 The Premium plan carries a flat annual fee of 0.40% and requires a minimum account balance of at least $100,000.